criticalmatt/criticalmatt.github.io/_posts/2017-10-15-its-electric.md

 ## Conclusion

-I ran into trouble with the soil moisture meter.
-For the record I was very
+*To be continued when I configure the new soil moisture sensor*